mrmrwinter/northernbug.github.io/meeting_details/northernbug13.md

 # Limited Spaces:
 Please note that spaces for this event are limited.
 Priority will be given to presenters and those who register early.
 Don't delay!

+# Registration:
+Secure your spot and register now by following this [registration link](https://forms.gle/nQpV2DE4LvuEQheCA)

 # Agenda (provisional):